dorkodu/sage/paper/9 -- References.md

     You can find our open source project repositories on GitHub.

-## Reference Implementations
+## <a name="9.2">9.2</a> Reference Implementations

 To clarify the desired and ideal outcome of this proposal, we work on our own reference server and client implementations.
 Both of them are used on the production, at Dorkodu.

-*— As of July 10, reference implementations are under development, but you should have a look at the links below for the real-time development progress.
+*— As of July 8, reference implementations are under development, but you should have a look at the links below for the real-time development progress.
 We appreciate your feedback, of course :)*

 - #### Sage Server